 Poverty should never be a reason to break-up a family which is why we are working so hard to keep families together.
 While we recognize that in extreme cases, and only when all other options have been exhausted, there may remain limited justification for residential care, we feel very strongly that even the best of these can never replace what family and community offer to a child.

-People are being equipped everyday at our new base on the Thai-Burma border.
-Our team of Burmese nationals spend everyday engaging lives in the Burmese slums.
-Their goal is to do everything they can to prevent the abuse, trafficking & exploitation of women & children.
+Our team of Burmese nationals spend every day engaging lives in the slums of our border town.
+Their goal is to do everything they can to prevent the abuse, trafficking and exploitation of women and children.
 When prevention isn’t possible, they take action immediately.
 It’s a big job.
 The work they do is tough.
 The […]

 Single and widowed mothers often believe they have to choose between supporting their children financially and actually raising them at home.
 They must earn an income in order to provide food and shelter for their kids, but many have no one to care for their children while they work.
 Most jobs require long hours and […]

 Providing safe places Our emergency shelter is a temporary safe-haven for female victims of trafficking and abuse.
 Cases are often referred to us by government agencies or local organizations looking for a safe place to temporarily house clients during criminal proceedings or investigations involving the perpetrator.
 In situations where the attacker cannot be apprehended or […]